brettschalin/factorio-min-resources/SETUP.md

 ## Requirements

 * A copy of Factorio version `1.1.77` or later - legal purchases are preferred for reasons I shouldn't need to explain
-* The Go programming language - install from https://go.dev/dl/ or your package manager of choice (`go.mod` says `1.18` or later is required, but I haven't used any features from that release yet so older versions will probably still work)
+* The Go programming language - install from https://go.dev/dl/ or your package manager of choice (`1.18` or later is required)
 * goyacc - run `go install golang.org/x/tools/cmd/goyacc@latest` and make sure `$(go env GOPATH)/bin` is in your `PATH`
 * `make` and `patch` - these should come by default on Linux/Mac, but isn't hard to find either if you don't have them